bemnlam/blog_posts/posts/notes-on-atlassian-bamboo.md

 - Plus, I can just re-deploy to that particuler web server

 You can create a new *deployment environment* by cloning an existing one (from the same *deployment project* or from another one).
 Thus, this is not a tedious task.

+(I am not sure about the above observation and please do let me know if I got something wrong or there are any better solutions.)

 ##### My decision